What Is A Parenting Style?

 Nature vs nurture is one of the oldest debates in the history of psychology.
 Which one matters more?

-Parenting is one of the biggest part of the environment a child is exposed to since birth.
+Parenting is one of the most important part of the environment a child is exposed to since birth.
 Its impact on a child is significant.

 Parenting Style Quiz